mgschoen/puppeteer-give-consent/README.md

 ## Description

 Some German news websites offer so called "Pur" subscriptions.
-Users can either choose to subscribe and not see any ads, or give full consent to thirdparty tracking and keep surfing for free.
-Users that haven't decided yet are usually redirected to a consent page, where they have to choose before seeing the actual page.
+Users can either choose to subscribe and not see any ads, or give full consent to thirdparty tracking and keep browsing for free.
+These subscriptions come with prerolled consent pages that force users to choose one of the options.

-Puppeteer also ends up seeing these pages.
-In every.
+Puppeteer gets redirected there, too.
+In.
+Every.
 Single.
 Run.
-If you just want to get past those pages, this package is for you.
-It offers functions that give consent for you, so you can keep on scraping happily ;)
+This package offers functions that help you get past consent pages quickly, when you just want to access the website programatically.

 ## Usage